Draw Equilateral Triangle Inscribed in a Circle

 3. Characterization the point of intersection every bit the third vertex of the equilateral triangle.

-See the full circles at piece of work.
+| | See the full circles at piece of work. |

 Proof of Construction: Circle A is congruent to circle B, since they were each formed using the same radius length, AB.
 Since AB and AC are lengths of radii of circle A, they are equal to i another.
 Similarly, AB and BC are radii of circle B, and are equal to i another.
 Therefore, AB = Air-conditioning = BC by commutation (or transitive property).
-Since congruent segments have equal lengths, equisegmentsand ΔABC is equilateral (having three congruent sides).
+Since congruent segments have equal lengths, and ΔABC is equilateral (having three congruent sides).

-This is a modification of the structure of a regular hexagon inscribed in a circle.
+| Given: a piece of paper | This is a modification of the structure of a regular hexagon inscribed in a circle. |

 STEPS: